JaydenRios/JaydenRios/README.md

-- 👋 Hi, I’m @JaydenRios
+- 👋 Hello, My name is @JaydenRios
-- 👀 I’m interested in ...
+- 👀 I’m interests include IT, Sports, Video Games, and Trying New Foods.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning many aspects of computer sciences including coding languages, database management and administrative roles.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects to gain work experience.
-- 📫 How to reach me ...
+- 📫 How to reach me ... @00325523@student.necc.edu

 <!---
 JaydenRios/JaydenRios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.